 Premier School of English is a professional and dynamic school with an excellent reputation in the large town of Utrera (Seville).
 It was set up in 2004 by an experienced teacher/teacher trainer and is an accreditted Trinity College London examination centre and a Cambridge Preparation Centre.
-We are also affiliated to ACEIA, FECEI and are a founder member of CALAC, the Central Andalusian Language Academies which comprises of language academies who collaborate sharing knowledge, training and experience.
+We are also affiliated to ACEIA and FECEI.

 The school is in the centre of the town literally a minute’s walk from the main town square.

 Each classroom is well equipped with an interactive whiteboard, projector, a computer with broadband internet access.
-There is also a video camera and audio recording facilities available.
-We have a well equipped resource library with a variety of resource and methodology books as well as a flashcard bank, files with extra materials for our coursebooks and plastecine, toys, dressing-up kit and games.
+We have a well equipped resource library with a variety of resource and methodology books as well as a flashcard bank, a server with extra materials for our coursebooks and plastecine, toys, dressing-up kit and games.
 There is a multi-function photocopier and scanner.

-There are currently 11 EFL teachers all of whom are native, have a degree and a recognised teaching qualification.
-Timetables are for a maximum of 24 contact hours per week and a weekly meeting/training workshop.
+There are currently 10 EFL teachers and a Director of Studies.
+Timetables are for a maximum of 22 contact hours per week and a weekly meeting/training workshop.
 All the classes are in the afternoon and evening from 4.00pm to 9.45pm Monday to Thursday, and 4.00pm to 6.15pm on Fridays.

 WHAT OUR STAFF SAY ABOUT US